Edkamb/Edkamb.github.io/_pages/about.md

 ### Talk: Dagstuhl Seminar
 I am glad to have participated in the Dagstuhl Seminar 24061 on [Are Knowledge Graphs Ready for the Real World?](https://www.dagstuhl.de/seminars/seminar-calendar/seminar-details/24061).

-### Tutorial: WAKERS'24

-The 4th [WAKERS workshop](https://set.win.tue.nl/event/wakers-2024/) on Digital Engineering and Knowledge Representation was held in Stellenbosch, the slides from my tutorial on Semantically lifted digital twins and programs are available [here](files/tutorial_kamburjan_wakers.pdf)